 Defines the units for the Time Interval.
 Options include Milliseconds, Seconds, Minutes, Hours, Days, Weeks, Months, Years, Decades, or Centuries.

 Specifies whether the data source will have a live data feed.
 This setting is used by client applications needing to set time aware control settings.

-Specifies whether the service(s) has Z geometry values.
+Specifies whether the services have Z geometry values

 Enable Z Defaults

-Specifies whether the service(s) should have a default Z geometry value.
+Specifies whether the services have a default Z geometry value

-Specifies the default Z geometry value that should be used.
+Specifies the default Z geometry value to use